tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.2 =
+* Changed the AJAX JavaScript to play nicely with themes running WordPress' auto formatting.
+* Fixed a bunch of PHP notices.

 = 2.1 =
 * Rewrote voting functions to allow for better future compatibility.